Singaporean Mandarin Database

 SAMPLE SENTENCE

-The Parliamentary Elections Act dictates that every candidate must pay a deposit of $14,500.
-This is less than the $16,000 required in the 2011 elections.
-The amount is derived from 8% of the total subsidies received by a member of parliament in the previous year.
-If the candidate garners less than 12.5% of the total votes cast for the constituency contested, the deposit will be confiscated.
+The Parliamentary Elections Act stipulates that every candidate in this year’s elections must pay a deposit of S$14,500.
+This is less than the S$16,000 required in the 2011 elections.
+The amount is derived from 8% of the total allowances received by a Member of Parliament in the previous year.
 (Lianhe Zaobao, 26/8/2015)

 其他地区用语